-Watermelons are a popular fruit of a Greek summer, but they tend to be a bit unwieldy in shape, if not heavy to carry.
+Watermelons are a popular fruit of Greek summer, but they tend to be a bit unwieldy in shape and heavy to carry.

-But a farmer Neo Agioneri, in the Kilkis area of northern Greece, has produced mini melons that “fit in a woman’s evening bag, since some are slightly larger than a lipstick,” as he jokes.
+But a farmer of Neo Agioneri in the Kilkis area of northern Greece has produced mini melons that “fit in a woman’s evening bag, since some are slightly larger than a lipstick,” as he jokes.

 Panagiotis Yiltidis, who is also known for raising fruit and vegetables under the strains of classical music, said he took a chance when an older man in Israel sent him seeds.